 A longtime favorite, the lilac bush (Syringa vulgaris) is typically grown for its intense fragrance and beautiful blooms.
 Flowers can range in color from pink to purple; however, white and yellow varieties are also available.
 They can add a good source of shade or privacy when planted as a hedgerow.
-Lilacs range from dwarf varieties up to eight feet tall or larger growing ones that can reach heights up to thirty feet.
+Lilacs range from dwarf varieties up to 8 feet tall or larger growing ones that can reach heights up to 30 feet.
 With proper lilac tree care, these lovely plants can last decades in your garden.

 Planting Lilac Bush

 Spring or fall is the best time for planting lilac bushes.
 Situate the lilac with its roots spread vertically in the ground and make the hole both deep and wide enough to accommodate them.
-If planting more than one lilac bush, space them at least five feet apart to prevent overcrowding, even if you plan to use them as hedges for privacy.
+If planting more than one lilac bush, space them at least 5 feet apart to prevent overcrowding, even if you plan to use them as hedges for privacy.

 Choose an area with plenty of afternoon sun and well-drained soil.
 Since lilacs prefer good drainage, planting lilac bushes in slightly elevated areas is recommended whenever possible.
 Following planting lilac bushes, water them thoroughly and add a layer of loose mulch.
 Keep the mulch thick enough to keep out weeds and retain some moisture but light enough not to hold too much.